-5.v.e Support for Implementation of Professional Development Plan Goals

-An important part of every Professional Development Plan is identification of support, including funding, necessary for the successful implementation of the plan.
+5.v.e Support for Implementation of Professional Development Plan Goals An important part of every Professional Development Plan is identification of support, including funding, necessary for the successful implementation of the plan.
 When agreeing to a growth plan, all parties should take care to not have the plan depend on support, internal or external, which is unlikely to be provided.
 Additionally, it is encouraged and expected that every plan will also include contingency plans should some or all of the support not be obtained. (e.g. If the plan depends on receipt of grant funding, the plan should include what will be done if the funding is not received.)
 When it has been determined that significant portions of the plan's necessary support will not likely materialize, the plan should be modified through agreement between the faculty member and the Unit Manager.
 The reasons for the modification and the new plan should be documented as an amendment to the plan.

-5.v.f Assessment of Success in Achieving Professional Development Plan Goals be submitted to the Unit Retention, Promotion and Committee and will be appended to, and become part of the report of the committee (See section 5.vi for description of the Unit Retention, Promotion and Tenure Committee.)
+5.v.f Assessment of Success in Achieving Professional Development Plan Goals

+Success in meeting goals in Professional Development Plans will be initially assessed by the Academic Supervisor who will discuss his/her written assessment with the member of the faculty.
+That assessment and any response the member of the faculty chooses to make will be submitted to the Unit Retention, Promotion and Tenure Committee and will be appended to, and become part of the report of the committee (See section 5.vi for description of the Unit Retention, Promotion and Tenure Committee.)